ankrbde/OC_Sentiment_Analysis/README.md

 ## Output

-On completion of above steps,  will take roughly 10 mins to download an output csv file which will have a report for sentiment analysis done for the latest 1000 reviews from the NHS App(Google play store)
+On completion of above steps(takes roughly 10 mins), an output csv file will downloaded on your device which will have a report for sentiment analysis done for the latest 1000 reviews from the NHS App(Google play store).

-Report will have 2 customised columns 'sentiment' and 'result score' which are the outcome of the sentiment analysis done.
+Report will have 2 customised columns 'sentiment' and 'result score' which are the outcome of the sentiment analysis.
 You can also have a look at the column 'score' which tell how much ratings user gave for the review.

 ## Useful links